 Reasons two and three are also unremarkable.
 People marry because they want to make a lifelong commitment.
 And they marry for companionship.

 No surprises there.
 Human beings are created in the image of God, and we are made for community.
 We are designed for relationship.
 Something deep within us does not want to be alone, at least not all the time.

 When another human is a constant in our lives, they offer more than just company.
 We have opportunities to give and receive.
 To encourage and be encouraged.
 To comfort each other and celebrate together.

 Thomas Fuller, historian and author, once said, “Friendships multiply joy and divide grief.”
 Yes.
 And marriage is the most profound and intimate of friendships.
 That’s why we leave the security of our original family and form a new and even stronger bond.

 In other words, marriage has the potential to make life better.
 Better for you, and better for your spouse.

-The Bible teaches (and research confirms) that in a healthy marriage, you become a student of your spouse.
-You learn what makes them feel respected and loved and do things to reinforce those feelings.
+The Bible teaches (and research confirms) that in a healthy marriage, each spouse becomes a student of the other.
+You learn what makes them feel respected and loved and do things that reinforce those feelings.
 You learn what they enjoy and figure out how to have fun together.
 And you learn what turns them off and adjust accordingly.